sanchesfrolov/postcodes/README.md

 # Awesome postcode system

 ## Project description
-Simple test system for managing AU postcodes.<br>
+Simple system for managing AU postcodes and suburbs.<br>
 System has following features:
 - add new postcode in conjunction with suburbs
 - get a sorted suburb name list as well as the total number of characters of all names combined